the-mhdi/Ethereum-Middle-Client/README.md

   ### Validity Attack protection :
    how can we guarantee that: 1.
 The Extension logic is exactly the same logic other nodes expect for that ExtensionID?
 2. The output and proof are produced by an approved implementation, not a malicious or buggy variant?

-   we'll be using ZK Circuit Commitment committing each ExtensionID to:
-* One specific ZK circuit definition
-* One verifying key
+   we'll be using a ZK-wasm with a single, universal Verification Key and a Extension Registry Smart Contract

 This ensures all proofs are generated only with that circuit.
 Every Middle Node can deterministically verify them and that there is no ambiguity about what code was executed.
+## Extension Registry Smart Contract

- ##### these would be a registry contract and a registry mapping like below :
+ ##### There MUST be a Registry Smart Contract that maintains the below mapping :
-    ExtensionID → {CircuitHash, VerifyingKeyHash, ProofType, VerifierMetadata}
+    ExtensionID → {[]wasm_bytecode, metadataURI, isUniversal, verifierMetadata}

-Middle nodes MUST only accept Operations referencing a known ExtensionID Middle nodes MUST Only accept proofs that declare the circuitHash and are verified against the verifying key hash Middle Nodes MUST check : proof.Metadata["CircuitHash"] == registry[proof.ExtensionID].circuitHash (before verifying)
+Middle nodes MUST only accept Operations referencing a known ExtensionID Middle Nodes MUST check : (TBD)

 #### Extension Registry Flow :
 two parties involved : Extension dev and Registry Smart Contract

-1. Developer Prepares the Extension, the extension should be compilable to an arithmetic circuit (R1CS/QAP)
+1. Developer Prepares the Extension, the extension should be compilable WebAssembly
-2. serializeed the constraint system to a canonical blob.
+2. serializee .wasm to a canonical blob.
       * what do i mean by canonical blob ?
         A byte-serialized representation of a build artifact that every Middle Node can hash to the same value. we use WASM we MIGHT define a VerifierBinary struct in our design :

+	developers have 2 Chooses over their Proof System design :
+		1. Universal mode: Runtime uses a single global VK
+   		2. Custom mode:  custom VK -> Having a VK per Extension stored in the on-chain Registry Contract.
+Nodes retrieve the VK and cache it locally.

+       VerificationMode { Universal, Custom }

-            type VerifierBinary struct {
+   		struct verifierMetadata {
-            BinaryFormat string // e.g., "wasm", "solidity", "elf" BinaryData []byte
-            BinaryHash []byte
+   		 VerificationMode mode;      // Universal or Custom VK bytes zkSystem;              // e.g., "Groth16", "Plonk", "STARK" bytes verificationKey;       // Empty if using universal VK string verifierURI;           // Optional off-chain verifier metadata
 			}

-3. Trusted Setup (if needed): run trusted setup to generate proving/verifying keys.

-4. Hashing

-       circuitHash = keccak256(r1cs_blob)
-       verifyingKeyHash = keccak256(serialized_verifying_key)

-6. Verifier Metadata curve info, SNARK flavor ..
+   		struct Extension {
+		    	address developer;           // Owner / registrant
+   			bytes32 extensionID;         // keccak256(wasmBinary)
+   			 bytes wasm_bytecode;              // Hash of full WASM binary
+    			verifierMetadata verifier;       // Verification metadata
+    			string metadataURI;          // Human-readable info (docs, schema) uint256 registeredAt;        // Block timestamp
+			}

+* To ensure all nodes get the same wasm_bytecode, WASM builds must be fully reproducible.
+A deterministic WASM toolchain and Pre-deployment CI pipeline that publishes a Merkleized build manifest is needed!

-7. ExtensionID: it should be a unique string
+4. ExtensionID: it should be a unique string

-8. calling the registerExtension function of Registry Contract
+5. calling the registerExtension function of Registry Contract

    	    function registerExtension(
+   		address developer;
    		string calldata extensionId,
-       bytes32 circuitHash,
-       bytes32 verifyingKeyHash,
+   		bytes []wasm_bytecode
-       string calldata proofType,
+   		bytes calldata metadataURI
 		bytes calldata verifierMetadata,
+		uint256 registeredAt;        // Block timestamp
    		) external;

-Registry Contract MUST store a mapping of ExtensionID to ExtensionMetadata

-      mapping(string => ExtensionMetadata)

-Extension Metadata struct COULD be :

-       ExtensionMetadata {
-       bytes32 circuitHash;
-       bytes32 verifyingKeyHash;
-       string proofType;
-       bytes verifierMetadata;

-     }

 ******* After this point *********

-Any node or user can query the registry on-chain to get the canonical circuit commitment and verifying key commitment for any ExtensionID.
+Any node or user can query the registry on-chain to get the canonical wasm bytecode.

 ### Middle Node Adding an Extension (Middle Node Onboarding)
   Imagine you are operating a Middle Node and want to add a new Extension to your already working set of Extensions (Fig. 1)
  1. query the on-chain registry -> GET ExtensionMetadata(extensionID)
- 2. obtain verifier Code (could be a smart contract address) & Verifying Key
- 3. acquire the Extension code and compile it to .wasm
+ 2. acquire the Extension code and compile it to .wasm
- 4. Store Extension Locally
+ 3. Store Extension Locally
- 5. Store Extension Metadata Locally :
+ 4. Store Extension Metadata Locally :

         json {
         "ExtensionID": "erc4337-bundler-v1",
-         "CircuitHash": "0xabc123...",
-         "VerifyingKeyHash": "0xdef456...",
-         "ProofType": "Groth16",
         "VerifierMetadata": {...},
-        "VerifierPath": "/extensions/erc4337-bundler-v1/verifier", or address : "0x....",
-        "VerifyingKeyPath": "/extensions/erc4337-bundler-v1/vk",
+    	"Metadata": {...},
         "Extension Dir": "/extensions/..."
         }

-  6. modify the MiddleNode config file to register your extension, or run the register command (TBD)
+  5. modify the MiddleNode config file to register your extension, or run the register command (TBD)

 ### Operation Execution Flow and proof of honest Extension :

-  When a node and one of its extensions need to perform a task, we follows this process:
+  When a node and one of its extensions need to process a transaction(operation), we follows this process:

-   1.The node starts with a known initial state (e.g., a hash of the current Operation, Extension Network-Wide state).
+   1.The node starts with a known initial state (e.g., a hash of the current Operation, Extension Network-Wide state, Ethereum L1 state).
 (State TBD)

    2.Execute Program: middle node runs the WASM Extension and calls some functions, which take the initial state and some inputs, and produces a new state.

-   3.Generate Proof: The middle node uses the execution trace as a witness.
-It feeds the witness and the Proving Key (PK) into a ZKP library (like a SNARK or STARK prover) to generate a compact proof.

-   *Extension MUST return a proof with every call
+* Loads the specific WASM binary for the requested ExtensionID.
+* Executes the binary inside its zk-WASM runtime.
+* The runtime executes the code and automatically outputs the final ZKP.

-   4. local verification of Extension proof
+   3.local verification of Extension proof

+  * The PostOp.Proof is verified against the single, universal Verification Key of the zk-WASM runtime.
+The public inputs for this verification must now include the wasm_bytecode_hash that was executed

-   5.Network Verification
+   4.Network Verification

-   The middle node then broadcasts its claimed new state(PostOp) along with the ZKP to the network.
+   The middle node then broadcasts its claimed PostOp along with the ZKP to the network.
    Other nodes act as verifiers.
 They do not re-run the program.
 They simply run the highly efficient ZKP verification algorithm using the Verification Key (VK), the initial state, the new state, and the proof.

 *If the proof is valid, the network accepts the new state as legitimate.

 *If a malicious node were to tamper with the Extension code or fake the result, it would be unable to produce a valid proof, and the network would reject its update